 The upper is then dipped in a vat of the chosen colour dye.
-Here’s where some of those unique differences start to happen.
-The pores in the leather vary from piece to piece, meaning some areas absorb more of the dye than others, leading to varied colour depth and tones.
+This is where some of those unique differences start to appear.
+As the pores in the leather vary from piece to piece, some areas absorb more of the dye than others, leading to varied colour depth and tones.

 The uppers are then set aside to dry, giving the dye time to permeate the leather fully.
 The uppers are then washed in an industrial washing machine to rinse out any excess dye, before being left to dry naturally once more.

-Lasting is next – the uppers are wrapped around the appropriate last and the shoe constructed with the addition of the soles.
-At Aquila these are most commonly Blake stitched in the traditional method.
+Lasting is next: the uppers are wrapped around the appropriate last and the shoe constructed with the addition of the soles.
+At Aquila, Blake stitched is the most common (and traditional0 method used.

 Finally the finishing stage employs specially designed polishes which help to re-nourish the leather, bringing it back to its pre-processing condition.
 The polishes are neutral, clear polishes to ensure the desirable uneven colour absorption achieved in the dip dying process is maintained.

 The final result is a shoe of unique properties, which goes a long way towards helping you build your own unique look.
-Aquila Rudi is a perfect example, a Chelsea boot with all of the rich colouring the dip-dying method is admired for.
+The Grimley boot is a perfect example; a Chelsea boot with all of the rich colouring the dip-dying method is admired for.

 It processes like these that make the Aquila name what renowned for what it is today; one of the leading footwear companies in the country.